 Where there are more applications than there are places, we will prioritise applications for children of members of staff.

-For normal round admissions, please complete and return this form to the school by 15 January 2024 or as soon as possible thereafter.
+Please complete and return this form by 15 January 2024 or as soon as possible for normal round admissions.

 You must also complete a LA Common Application Form